 Carefully plant the seedlings deep enough to cover the exposed roots, packing the soil around the stem so the plant stays up well on its own.
 The hole depth should be approximately as deep as the starter pot housing the seedling.
 Keep the soil moist, especially the first week or so as the arugula recovers from transplanting and gets used to its new home.

 There is no singular zone that's best for arugula, but it does better in cool growing conditions than in sweltering heat.
 It's ideal for cool and moderate USDA plant hardiness zone, such as 2 through 7.
 If you live in a relatively hot region that generally doesn't dip below freezing, such as zones 10 or 11, adjust the planting season so the arugula experiences as much cool weather as possible.
 Feel free to plant in October through December to harvest arugula through the winter and early spring.

 If left to grow as the weather heats up in spring, the plant may go to flower, resulting in leaves that are less palatable.
-To boost your arugula supply, feel free to sow seeds every couple of weeks as soon as cool weather arrives in autumn for a continual supply of arugula.
-Shade cloth may help the plant fare a little better in Southern summer heat, but flavorwise, it's better to only grow arugula during cooler seasons.
+To boost your arugula supply, sow seeds every couple of weeks as soon as cool weather arrives in autumn for a continual supply of greens.
+Shade cloth may help the plant fare a little better in Southern summer heat, but flavorwise, it's better to grow arugula only during cooler seasons.

 When Should You Plant Arugula?

 Since arugula prefers cool growing conditions, it's best not to plant it during the hottest days of summer, as the flavor of the leaves gets a bit too strong, and the plant goes to flower quicker.
 Arugula handles a little frost well, so it's OK to plant it even before the final frost early in the year.
 Sow it directly into the ground one or two weeks before the last expected frost of the season but not much earlier than that, or it may be too cold for the seeds to germinate.